How The Peregrine Fund is helping

-Though The Peregrine Fund doesn't work directly with Harris's Hawks, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors around the world.
+Though The Peregrine Fund does not work directly with Harris's Hawks, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors around the world.
 We also supply literature to researchers from our avian research library, which helps scientists the world over gather and share important information on raptor conservation.

 The Harris's Hawk is found throughout much of the Americas.
 Its northern limit is the southwestern United States, including portions of Arizona, New Mexico, and Kansas and south-central Texas.
 The species' range continues south from there into Mexico, through Central America, and into parts of South America.